johnroper100/dropplets/README.md

 - [Updating Dropplets](#updating-dropplets)
 - [License](#license)

-## What is new?
-- Templates and Interface enables language selection
-- Language Pack can be created from a PO file.
-- Available languages: en_US and pt_BR
-- Languages already preconfigured:

-> 	da_DK, fr_FR, de_DE, el_GR, he_IL, it_IT, ja_JP, ko_KR, ru_RU, nl_NL, zh_CN, zh_TW

-- Sharing with Facebook and Google+
-- Picture of the post is selected based on social networks, following the order: Twitter, Facebook and Google+
-- Data encrypted in the configuration file
-- Protected Directories
-- Implemented Twetter API v1.1 for future resources

-## How to Translate:
-- Copy the en_US.po file to one of the names below:

-> 	da_DK, fr_FR, de_DE, el_GR, he_IL, it_IT, ja_JP, ko_KR, ru_RU, nl_NL, zh_CN, zh_TW

-- Use an editor like Poedit language
-- Open the file chosen for translation.
-- Write the corresponding translation
-- Share on GitHub.

 ## Installation
 Dropplets is compatible with most server configurations and can be typically installed in under a minute using the few step-by-step instructions below: